Nested XLOOKUP

 We used the inner formula to get the lookup array in the demonstrated formula above.
 We aim to find the total cost in the second table where the Product is “Banana” in the first table.
 As usual, we will use named ranges in case of advanced formulas.

-We need to find the link (Product Id) in the first table and then use it as a lookup value in the outer lookup formula.
+We need to find the link (Product ID) in the first table and then use it as a lookup value in the outer lookup formula.

 find the lookup value for nested xlookup